hujhax/austin-improv-wiki/Performers/Jericho Thorp.md

 **Jericho Thorp** is an improv performer.

 ## History
-A post from him about the first improv show he ever saw:<blockquote>The first show I saw was at the Velveeta Room.
+A post from him about the first improv show he ever saw:
+> The first show I saw was at the Velveeta Room.
 I'm not sure when.
 Late 90's.
 It was Ray Pruitt's 4th Grade Class.
 I knew a lot of the players through the 'theatre' world and sat behind some lady that obviously played with them or knew them.
 She kept yelling out suggestions.
 I think it was some short form.
 I enjoyed seeing my friends on stage.
 I also remember lobbing terrible suggestions to 'stump the chumps'.
 Macramé was one of them.
-I was a jackass. </blockquote>
+I was a jackass.

 ## Troupes
 * [[Troupes/Commentary Track|Commentary Track]]